commoncrawl/cc-index-annotations/README.md

 - `action_surt_host_name.yaml`
 - `action_like_surt_host_name.yaml`

-The gneissweb YAML configuration files are similarly named, this naming convention is purely for convenience, the system does not require a 'join' YAML to be named 'join_' explicitedly to work.
+The gneissweb YAML configuration files are similarly named, please note that this naming convention is purely for convenience, the system does not require a join file to be named join to function.

 To run the python code, you'll need to install a few things in your virtual environment: